-Children benefit from the good organisational skills of the staff team, they all arrive before the children to set up the room and the days activities.
+Children benefit from the good organisational skills of the staff team, they all arrive before the children to set up the days activities.
 Children are able to freely access resources from low-level storage units around the room.
 They self-select items and show high levels of independence, which is actively encouraged by all staff.
-Children thrive in this stimulating and exciting environment.
-They are extremely eager to try new things and enthusiastically participate in the extensive range of activities on offer.
+Children enjoy the stimulating and exciting environment.
+They are keen to try new things and enthusiastically participate in the extensive range of activities on offer.
 Children are happy and settle quickly on arrival, talking openly about their own experiences.
 Staff know the children well and are able to ask open-ended questions, encouraging the children to share their ideas and thoughts with confidence.